-"Testing email validation is an essential part of the test process which validates if the input is compliant with the Internet Message Format."
+"Testing email validation is an essential part of the test process which validates if the input complies with the Internet Message Format."

 One of the most frequent features available for testing is the email subscription.
-Testing it is similar to testing the registration flow and it requires some basic knowledge to get it done according to the rules.
+Testing it is similar to testing the registration flow, requiring some basic knowledge to get it done according to the rules.
 Before we run into testing email validation, we need to make a crystal-clear distinction between valid and invalid email addresses.

 Valid Email Address